Crockpot Chicken and Rice is so easy to make in your slow cooker – no soup can is required! Just add frozen veggies, sour cream and cheese.

 My meal planning service, Dinner Prep Pro, removes the guesswork and helps you get dinner on the table in 15-20 minutes each night.
 My meal prep checklists only take 1 hour each week!

-More easy crockpot recipes
+More healthy crockpot recipes

-- Grab some glass meal prep bowls if you plan on storing individual portions of the leftovers
+- Grab some glass meal prep bowls if you plan on storing individual portions of the leftovers.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months
+- Freeze this recipe in glass microwave-safe bowls up to 3 months.

-- Here's the Crock pot I use
+- Here's the crock pot I use.

-- Here's the Instant Pot I use
+- Here's the Instant Pot I use.

-Creamiest Crockpot Chicken and Rice {Healthy Dump Dinner}
+Healthy Crockpot Chicken and Rice {So Easy!}

 Ingredients